-Dr. Zhang has generated multiple deep collaborations with immunologists, rheumatologists, and clinicians in the past ten years.
-She and her lab believe in collaborations, encourage sharing, promote diversity, and maintain scientific integrity to pursue high-quality science for translational medicine.
-She is actively recruiting graduate students, postdoc fellows, computational biologists, and bioinformatic analysts to join her interdisciplinary and collaborative team.
+Dr. Zhang has generated multiple deep collaborations with rheumatologists, immunologists, and computational biologists.
+She and her lab believe in collaborations, encourage sharing, and maintain scientific integrity to pursue high-quality science for translational medicine (Zhang, Jonsson, et al, Nature, 2023; Zhang, et al, Genome Medicine, 2021; Zhang, et al, Nature Immunology, 2019).
+She is actively recruiting graduate students, postdoc fellows, physician-scientists, and computational biologists to join her interdisciplinary team.
+Below are major research directions: